johnaweiss/HTML-Micro-Templating/readme.md

 ## Container

 The insertion point in the webpage for the rendered merge.
 Container attributes are used to set the ID's of the template and recordset to merge.
-We use "MT-" prefix for all custom HTML tags and attributes.
+We use "mt-" prefix for all custom HTML tags and attributes.
 The class of the container isn't required for Micro-Template operation.
 Its just for styling.

-`<span MT-records="EEs" MT-template="engineer" class="engineers"></span>`
+`<span mt-records="EEs" mt-template="engineer" class="engineers"></span>`

 ## Template